JoshMermel/JoshMermel.github.io/_posts/2019-03-10-siteswap-puzzles.md

 In October, 2018, I had the idea to make a puzzle in the shape of a crossword puzzle where all the “words” are replaced by sitewaps.
-For more info on siteswap validation, I previously wrote a [blog post on that topic] (http://joshmermelstein.com/Introduction-To-Siteswap/).
+For more info on siteswap validation, I previously wrote a [blog post on that topic](http://joshmermelstein.com/Introduction-To-Siteswap/).
 I tried to generate a solved puzzle by hand but had way more trouble than I expected.

-I decided to use the only crossword generation tool I knew about - the [one James Buckland wrote in response to a puzzle I gave him] (http://jbuckland.com/puzzle-pong-i/).
+I decided to use the only crossword generation tool I knew about - the [one James Buckland wrote in response to a puzzle I gave him](http://jbuckland.com/puzzle-pong-i/).
 His program takes a dictionary and generates all n x n squares such that all the rows and columns are valid words.
 All I had to do was generate a list of all siteswaps with length 6 and pass that in as the dictionary.
 This worked perfectly and I had a huge list of all valid